-Filmora9 (Latest Filmora version 9) makes it easy to create the text & titles that match your style.
+Filmora9 makes it easy to create the text & titles that match your style.
 You can even add animated text effects like dialog balloons.
 Captions, lower 3rds，subtitles, openers, and end credits are among the text options available in Filmora9.

 In this guide you will learn how to:

 In Filmora9, there are openers, titles, lower 3rds, subtitles and end credit templates.
-You can add a title to your video easily using one of the customizable premade Title templates in Filmora9.
+You can add a title or other text effect to your video easily using one of the customizable premade templates.

 If you use particular titles often, you can add them to the Favorite category to find them again easily.
-To favorite a Title effect, right click the target title and select Add to Favorite.
+To favorite a Title effect, right click on it in the library and select Add to Favorites.

 To Apply Openers and End Credits

 To add an Opener (also called an Intro) go to the Openers menu under Titles, and right click on the Opener you want to add.
 Select Apply and the Opener will be added to a new video track.

-To add End Credits, go to End Credits under Titles and right click on the credits you want.
+To add End Credits, go to End Credits under Titles and right-click on the credits you want.
 Then, select Apply from the submenu.
 The selected end credits will be placed on the video track automatically.
 You can drag them and place them to any position on the video track.

 The default duration of a text effect is 5 seconds.
-To change the duration of a text effect, drag one of its edges in the timeline.
-Or you can also select the text in the timeline and click the duration icon to set a new duration.
+To change the duration of a text effect, drag one of its edges.
+Or, you can also select the text in the timeline and click the duration icon to set a new duration.

-To change the default duration of all effects, go to File-> Settings -> Effect Duration.
+To change the default duration of all effects, go to File-> Preference -> Editing -> Effect Duration.

 To edit a title effect, double click on it in the timeline to open the Text editing panel.
 From here you can change the style (font, size, color, alignment, etc.) and animation of your text.

-To Change the Style (Font, Size, Color, Etc.) of Text Effects
+To Change the Style (layout, font, Size, Color, Etc.) of Text Effects